 How Math Masters Works

-Each year, over 5,500 fifth and sixth grade students gather at nearly 50 sites to compete individually and on teams.
-Competition sites are located throughout Minnesota, and in Wisconsin and Colorado.
-Sixth grade competitions are most often held in March, while fifth grade competitions typically occur in April.
+Each year, over 5,000 4th – 6th grade students gather at over 60 sites throughout Minnesota and western Wisconsin to compete as individuals and on teams.
+Sixth grade competitions are most often held in March, while 4th and 5th grade competitions typically occur in April.
 Each competition is the culmination of special preparation during which students work to improve math skills.

-- All competitors participate as individuals in the Fact Drill round and in three Individual rounds.
+* All competitors participate as individuals in three Individual rounds (two rounds for 4th grade) and the Fact Drill round.

-- Most competitors are registered as part of a team, and also participate in three Team rounds.
+* Most competitors in all three grades are registered as part of a team, and also participate in three Team rounds.

 Competition test materials are carefully prepared by math department faculty members at St. Cloud State University and the College of Saint Benedict / Saint John’s University.
-Eight rounds of problems cover the following mathematical areas:
+Seven – eight rounds of problems cover the following mathematical areas:

 - 4th Grade Concepts include: Logical reasoning, Properties of numbers, Two-dimensional geometry, Measurement (non-metric), Time, Decimals, Landmark percent, Landmark fractions, Money, Numeration, Charts, Graphs (line, bar, circle, pictograms, frequency), Basic probability

 - 5th Grade Concepts include: Logical reasoning, Properties of numbers, Geometry, Measurement, Time, Decimals, Percent, Fractions, Money, Numeration, Charts, Graphs, Statistics, Probability

 - 6th Grade Concepts include: Properties of numbers, Geometry, Sequences, Series, Pre-algebra, Decimals, Percent, Fractions, Money, Numeration, Time, Charts, Graphs, Statistics, Probability